NIR Fluorescence Properties of Functionalized Carbon Nanotubes

-Nanostructured carbon nanomaterials have gained a lot of interest since last years, particularly the unique optoelectronic properties of single-walled carbon nanotubes (SWCNTs) such as their excitonic fluorescence (see Fig. 1) in the near-infrared (nIR) region have attracted a lot of interest.
+Nanostructured carbon nanomaterials have gained a lot of interest since last years, particularly the unique optoelectronic properties of single-walled carbon nanotubes (SWCNTs) such as their excitonic fluorescence (see Figure 1) in the near-infrared (NIR) region have attracted a lot of interest.
 These properties make SWCNT versatile building blocks for applications in biosensing, imaging and even drug delivery or photodynamic therapy.

 This is commonly achieved via ultrasonic “wrapping” with small synthetic DNA sequences.
 Recently, we also showed, that it is possible to use barrel-forming peptides to achieve a colloidal aqueous solution of SWCNTs.

 Figure 1: (a) Single-walled carbon nanotubes (SWCNT) can be considered as rolled up sheets of graphene. (b) Density of electronic states diagram of semiconducting SWCNTs and transitions E11 and E22 between van-Hove singularities leading to different absorbance and fluorescence spectra depending on the chiral index (m,n). (c) NIR fluorescence spectra of SWCNTs of different chirality (n,m) ,.

 To characterize these functionalized SWCNTs, we routinely employ near-infrared (NIR) fluorescence spectroscopy using the Kymera-193i-B2 spectrograph equipped with an iDus InGaAs DU491A-1.7 NIR detector array.
 The samples are excited with a Cobolt 561 nm laser.